 However, we need to keep accounting records of transactions, at least until included in a balance-carried-forward at the end of the period, or consumed by expenditure (analogous to UTXOs)

-Since participants can go negative, in other words receiving “mutual credit” from the group, limits, or interests might be decided by participants
+Since participants can go negative, in other words receiving “mutual credit” from the group, limits, or interests might be decided by participants.
+By using a Bill-of-Exchange, we have legal precedent for recourse, endorsement, etc.

 The client software of the Payee (entitled to receive payment), might for example request the balance (or zk-SNARK confirmation) from the Drawee (obliged to pay) before accepting payment